Wave-particle duality employing quantum coherence in superposition with non-orthogonal pointers: Free States and Free Operations

-In the Bloch sphere representation, it corresponds to the shortest distance of a point from the line joining the non-orthogonal basis vectors.
 The properties of any contractive distance measure guarantees the fulfillment of (P1) and (P2).
-Other non-orthogonal coherence measures can also be obtained by using the Renyi or Tsallis family of relative entropies \citep{rastegin, renyicoh}.
+Other non-orthogonal coherence measures can also be obtained by using the Renyi or Tsallis family of relative entropies \citep{rastegin, renyicoh}, although we remember that relative entropy-based distance measures do not satisfy the symmetry property and the triangle inequality.

+It is not clear if $C^{NO}$ would satisfy a postulate on monotonicity with respect to selective measurements and on convexity.